litstack/meta/README.md

 > Forms don't need further setup

-In order to display the form in litstack, edit your model-config:
+In order to display the form in litstack edit your model-config:

 ```php
 use Litstack\Meta\Traits\CrudHasMeta;